Citation, DOI, disclosures and article data

-Zollinger-Ellison syndrome (ZES) is a clinical syndrome that occurs secondary to a gastrinoma.
+Zollinger-Ellison syndrome (ZES) is a clinical syndrome that occurs secondary to elevated gastrin levels produced by a gastrinoma.

 Diagnosis of Zollinger-Ellison syndrome is often delayed by 5-7 years after the onset of symptoms 2.